Shape-morphing architected sheets with non-periodic cut patterns

 In this work, we study the tensile response of elastic sheets featuring non-periodic cut patterns, and intentionally leverage geometric frustration to induce controllable, global shape changes via buckling.
 In most of our designs, we use point-like boundary loads that induce large deformations in selected sub-domains of the sheets.
-The inhomogeneous distribution of strains results into global buckling modes that make the sheets bend out of plane.
-A similar mechanism is at work in the morphogenesis of living systems, when epithelial sheets or leaves are shaped into complex three-dimensional surfaces due to inhomogeneous patterns of strains induced by differential growth~\cite{Osterfield_DEVCELL_2013, Boudaoud_TRENDSPLANTSCIENCE_2010}.
-We use this principle to obtain both dome-like surfaces, and patterns of wrinkles confined to pre-determined regions of the sheets.
-We show that the buckling pattern can be changed by applying the load at different points.
-We also extend the method to initially cylindrical---rather than planar---sheets and to cut patterns arranged into non-rectangular grids, and we demonstrate the formation of persistent three-dimensional surfaces by using sheets made of elastic-plastic materials~\cite{Rafsanjani_PRL_2017}.
+The inhomogeneous distribution of strains results in global buckling modes that make the sheets bend out of plane and morph into dome-like surfaces with nonzero Gaussian curvature and patterns of wrinkles confined to pre-determined regions.
+Note that a similar mechanism is at work in the morphogenesis of living systems due to differential growth~\cite{Efrati_JMPS_2009, Boudaoud_TRENDSPLANTSCIENCE_2010, Osterfield_DEVCELL_2013}.
+We also extend the method to initially cylindrical sheets and to cut patterns arranged into non-rectangular grids, and demonstrate the formation of persistent three-dimensional surfaces via elastic-plastic materials~\cite{Rafsanjani_PRL_2017}.
+Our work distinguishes itself for the simplicity of fabrication and actuation, and for its potential applicability to material and structural systems at vastly-different scales; it therefore illustrates a potential path towards the high-throughput realization of morphable surfaces.

 We start by analyzing a simple cut pattern featuring a large-amplitude, planar mode of deformation.
-A $108$-by-$108\,\mathrm{mm}$, $1.55\,\mathrm{mm}$-thick natural rubber sheet is laser-cut~\cite{Rafsanjani_EML_2016} following a pattern of (\emph{i}) diamond-shaped cut-outs and (\emph{ii}) straight cut lines ending close to the diamonds' vertices.
-These two types of cuts are visible in black in the insets of Figure~\ref{fig:tensile}.
+A $108$-by-$108\,\mathrm{mm}$, $1.55\,\mathrm{mm}$-thick natural rubber sheet is laser-cut~\cite{Rafsanjani_EML_2016} following a pattern of diamond-shaped cut-outs and straight cut lines ending close to the diamonds' vertices.
+These two types of cuts are visible in black in the insets of Fig.~\ref{fig:tensile}.